-Jérôme Petit directs Pew’s Global Ocean Legacy project in French Polynesia.
+Jérôme Petit directs the Pew Bertarelli Ocean Legacy Project in French Polynesia.

-Before this, Petit spent five years in French Polynesia, where he coordinated biodiversity inventories with the University of California, Berkeley, and worked with the local government on a climate change strategy.
+Before that, Petit spent five years in French Polynesia, where he coordinated biodiversity inventories as a researcher at the University of California, Berkeley’s Gump Station and worked with the local government on a climate change strategy.
 He also worked with the International Union for Conservation of Nature in Brussels on EU overseas territories and at various research centers in Australia, Burkina Faso, Nepal, and France.

 Petit holds a doctorate in Life Science.